ENVIRONMENTAL

 The Fish and Crabs indicator group consists of three indicators: Fish health, Fish recruitment and Mud crabs.

 Fish health is measured in two separate projects: the Fish Health Assessment Index (HAI) and Fish condition.
 The first sub-indicator (Fish HAI) provides a thorough assessment of internal and external measures of fish health.
-Fish HAI sub-indicator was last assessed in 2021 and this data is used in the 2023 report card.
-The second sub-indicator (Fish condition) uses a mobile phone app to capture an image of the fish for assessment with an object detection algorithm, as well as a visual assessment and record of fish length and weight by the angler.
-The data used to calculate this score were collected in the 2022–23 report card year.
+The Fish HAI sub-indicator was last assessed in 2021 and this data is used in the 2024 report card.
+The second sub-indicator (Fish condition) uses data collected by recreational fishers.
+Anglers in fishing competitions use a mobile phone app to capture an image of the fish for assessment with an object detection algorithm, as well record of fish length and weight.
+The data used to calculate this score were collected in the 2023–24 report card year.
 Data collection for both sub-indicators occur throughout the harbour and a single harbour-wide score is provided.

 The Fish recruitment indicator is based on the total catch of juveniles of two bream species (Yellowfin bream and Pikey bream).
 It provides a measure of juvenile fish entering the breeding population.
 Fish recruitment is measured in tributaries to Gladstone Harbour and includes all harbour zones except the Outer Harbour.